MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Remove-MgUserEventInstanceAttachment.md

 ## SYNOPSIS
 Delete an attachment from a user calendar event, mail message, or group post.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaUserEventInstanceAttachment](/powershell/module/Microsoft.Graph.Beta.Calendar/Remove-MgBetaUserEventInstanceAttachment?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)